RatthewThePlagueBringer/Project_2_ImageProcessing/README.md

 # Project_2_ImageProcessing

-An image processing/manipulation program made in C++ for COP 3503C at UF
+An image processing/manipulation program made in C++.

+Made for COP 3503C at UF.